Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Proposed Methodology: LUT-MU

 \subsection{Hardware Design Space Exploration}

-Unlike GEMM using element-by-element arithmetic operations, the AMU uses unstructured pruning and utilises atypical memory accesses to achieve matrix multiplications.
-The sparse matrices derived from the pruning result in atypical memory access behaviour, posing an additional challenge for designing efficient accelerators.
-As shown in Fig.~\ref{fig:amu_overview}, the main memory accesses occur in the encoding and aggregating stage.
-Meanwhile, to store the partial dot-product of all prototypes and weight matrix, the LUT can largely occupy the main memory resource.
-Therefore, the memory allocation of LUTs and the design of aggregator memory accesses are essential to improve the resource utilisation and throughput of AMUs.
+Unlike GEMM, which uses element-by-element arithmetic operations, the LUT-MU uses incoherent memory accesses to achieve matrix multiplications.
+As shown in Fig.~\ref{fig:amu_overview} (c), LUT-MUs need to fetch the partial dot products (grey cells) scattered randomly across the LUT to obtain the approximated results.
+These random memory access behaviours hinder NNs from being computationally efficient: (1) Aggregating all necessary partial dot-product amounts from $C_{i}\times C_{i+1} \times 2^{I_i}$ can consume a large amount of on-chip resources.
+(2) The memory access contention of the encoding and aggregating processes can result in a pipeline stall.
+Therefore, the memory allocation of LUTs and the design of memory access strategies are crucial for achieving both the resource utilisation and throughput optimised LUT-MUs.